TrickyPi/ll/packages/ll-script/README.md

 # ll-script

-a simple webpack builder for react (inspire from react-scripts)
+A simple webpack builder for react (inspired by react-scripts), already built into the ll-create cli.
+If you want to use this script to bundle your application, you should consider using ll-create to create your react-template.

 ## feat